World Religions and How to Study Them

 What is the Trinity?
 Why has it caused so much controversy throughout Christian history?
 How is the concept related to early Greek philosophy?
 And why does it matter?
 Could the Trinity have any relevance for contemporary Christianity?
 How does understanding the Trinity help students of religion better understand Christianity as a whole?
 Or does it?
 In this course, students explore one of the enduring points of conflict and conversation within Christianity: the doctrine of the Trinity.

 Christian Liberation: Race and Sex

 Over the past 50 years, Christians have been engaged in efforts to liberate and establish justice for women, post-Jim Crow era African-Americans, and LGBTQ persons.
 What’s more, feminist, black and womanist, and queer theologians claim that involvement in such efforts is at the core of what it means to be Christian.
 But there are many who disagree.
 In fact, right here in Mississippi, people claim that “liberation theology” is a divergence from the true gospel: God wants women to submit, servants to remain in their stations, and marriage only between a man and a woman.
 In this course, students investigate the roots of liberation theology within Christian thought and practice.
 In conversation with the ground-breaking texts of early feminist, black and womanist, and queer theologians, students consider what is at stake in discussions of Christian liberation.

 Vocational Inquiry in Context

-In this course that accompanies your internships, we’ll think deeply about the ethical and societal issues you are facing in the workplace, what it means to be a worker within society, and how to find your own voice as a person and worker in today’s world.
-Our internship discussions are meant to bring the theoretical reflections conducted in Work, Ethics, and Society and other courses into conversation with concrete experiences and situations in the workplace.
+In this course that accompanies Vocation, Ethics, and Society internships, students think deeply about the ethical and societal issues they are facing in the workplace, what it means to be a worker within society, and how to find their own voice as a person and worker in today’s world.
+Internship discussions are meant to bring the theoretical reflections begun in Work, Ethics, and Society and other multi-disciplinary courses into conversation with concrete experiences and situations in the workplace.